rubyreferences/rubyref/builtin/types/regexp.md

 ---
 title: Regexp
-prev: "/builtin/types/symbol-string.html"
+prev: builtin/types/symbol-string.html
-next: "/builtin/types/range.html"
+next: builtin/types/range.html
 ---

 ## Regexp[](#regexp)

-A `Regexp` holds a regular expression, used to match a pattern against strings.
-Regexps are created using the `/.../` and `%r{...}` literals, and by the `Regexp::new` constructor.
+A Regexp holds a regular expression, used to match a pattern against strings.
+Regexps are created using the `/.../` and `%r{...}` literals, and by the Regexp::new constructor.

 Regular expressions (*regexp*s) are patterns which describe the contents of a string.
 They're used for testing whether a string contains a given